William P. Hobby Airport: Resumption of airline service

 The headquarters for TranStar Airlines (formerly Muse Air before this new start up air carrier was acquired by Southwest Airlines) were at the airport.
-Muse Air followed by TranStar operated a hub at Hobby flying McDonnell Douglas MD-80s, DC-9-50s and DC-9-30s nonstop to Austin, Brownsville, TX, Dallas Love Field, Las Vegas, Los Angeles (LAX), Lubbock, Ontario, CA, McAllen, TX, Miami, Midland/Odessa, New Orleans, Orlando, San Antonio, San Francisco, Tampa and Tulsa with direct service to San Diego and San Jose, CA at various times during the 1980s.
-Several other airlines were based at the airport in the past as well, including Pioneer Airlines and Trans-Texas Airways (TTa) with the latter then changing its name to Texas International Airlines.
+Muse Air followed by TranStar operated a hub at Hobby flying McDonnell Douglas MD-80s, DC-9-50s and DC-9-30s nonstop to Austin, Brownsville, Texas, Dallas Love Field, Las Vegas, Los Angeles (LAX), Lubbock, Ontario, California, McAllen, Texas, Miami, Midland/Odessa, New Orleans, Orlando, San Antonio, San Francisco, Tampa and Tulsa with direct service to San Diego and San Jose, California, at various times during the 1980s.
+Several other airlines were based at the airport in the past as well, including Pioneer Air Lines and Trans-Texas Airways (TTa) with the latter then changing its name to Texas International Airlines.
 Trans-Texas followed by Texas International operated a hub at the airport as well.
 Pioneer and Texas International merged with Continental Airlines, Pioneer in 1955 and Texas International in 1982.
 Continental continued to use the former Texas International maintenance base at Hobby after the merger.

 21st century

 In May 2011, Southwest Airlines expressed interest in initiating new international flights from Hobby.

 On April 9, 2012, Houston Director of Aviation Mario Diaz announced support of international flights from Hobby after multiple studies of the economic impact on the entire city of Houston.
 On this day Southwest Airlines also debuted its new campaign, called Free Hobby.
-Supporters are asked to sign a petition.
+Supporters were asked to sign a petition.
 Southwest also started a website just for supporters of international flights from Hobby, freehobbyairport.com.

-United Airlines, Houston's other major carrier, which would later be forced to compete with Southwest on proposed international routes, has objected to the expansion plans, citing a study which concludes that the change would cost the Houston area jobs and result in a net reduction in GRP.
+United Airlines, Houston's other major carrier, which would later be forced to compete with Southwest on proposed international routes, objected to the expansion plans, citing a study which concludes that the change would cost the Houston area jobs and result in a net reduction in GRP.

 Houston Mayor Annise Parker backed Southwest's fight to make Hobby an international airport on May 23, 2012.
 On May 30, 2012, Houston's city council approved Southwest's request for international flights from Hobby.

 The groundbreaking of the terminal expansion began in September 2013.
 Five new gates (two arrival/departure gates and three arrival only gates) were added to accommodate both Boeing 737 and Airbus A320 family aircraft.
 The expansion was estimated to have cost $156 million and was paid for by Southwest Airlines.
 The expansion also included constructing a new parking garage as well as a re-organization and expansion of the security checkpoint and Southwest Airlines' check-in counter.
 Vertical construction was officially completed on October 15, 2015, and Southwest launched international flights that same day.

-Frontier Airlines announced its entry to the airport with direct flights to Cancun, Las Vegas, and Orlando starting in May 2022.
+Frontier Airlines announced its return to the airport with direct flights to Cancun, Las Vegas, and Orlando starting in May 2022.
 Just two months later Frontier Airlines announced a fourth flight from Hobby with a new Denver route starting in September.